../vm-guest-os-debian

 dnssearch=domain

-multiple times.
+Provides an entry for the domain-search list sent by the built-in DHCP server.
+More than one domain suffix can be transmitted by specifying this option multiple times.
 If supported, this will cause the guest to automatically try to append the given domain suffix(es) in case a domain name can not be resolved.

 Below is an example of the -netdev option with the previous settings, with some values changed.